+Subject of the Disclosur e

-PetroEnergy Resources Corporation's 2022 Annual Stockholders' Meeting.
+PetroEnergy Resources s Corporation's 2022 Annual Stockholders' Meeting.

+Background/Description of the Disclosure

-At the regular meeting of the Board of Directors of PetroEnergy Resources Corporation (PERC) held on May 31, 2022, the board of directors approved the holding of the Annual Stockholders' Meeting (ASM) of PERC thru electronic means of communication on July 28, 2022 and the setting of the record date for said ASM on June 15, 2022.
+the board of directors ap of the Board of Directors of PetroEnergy Resources Corporation (PERC) held on May 31, 2022, pproved the holding of the Annual Stockholders' Meeting (ASM) of PERC thru electronic means of 28, 2022 and the setting of the record date for said ASM on June 15, 2022.

 Type of Meeting

 Annual

 Special

+1 1 1

 Date of Approval by Board of Directors May 31, 2022

 Date of Stockholders' Meeting Jul 28, 2022

 Time 4:00 PM

 Venue Thru Electronic Means of Communication

 Record Date Jun 15, 2022

-Agenda ТВА
+Agenda TBA

-Inclusive Dates of Closing of Stock Transfer Books
+Inclusive Dates of Closin g of Stock Transfer Books

 Start Date N/A

 End Date N/A

 Other Relevant Informat ion

-Filed on behalf by: / ···

-Name Louie Mark Limcolioc
+Louie Mark Limcolioc

-Designation Asst.
+Asst.
 Corporate Secretary